ComradDoge/DogeEU4/README.md

 [h1] 10/02/2023 [/h1]

+- Nestorian ideas wrong finisher fixed.
 - Added Berber estates to the seize/sell event.
-- Nestorian ideas wrong finisher fixed.
+- Reduced the cost of buildings due to reduced coin. (i.e. Latent buildings 2k > 1K, manufactories 1k > 500, etc)
+-- Please provide feedback if the game feels better or worse with new building prices.

 [/quote]